Religion in Singapore: Hinduism

 According to the latest 2020 census, 5.0% of Singaporeans declare themselves as Hindus.

 The majority of Singapore's present Hindus are descendants of Indians who migrated soon after the founding of Singapore in 1819.
 The early temples are still the central points of rituals and festivals, which are held throughout the year.
+Since the majority of Hindus hail from South India, the temples are usually dedicated to the goddess Mariamman, Shiva, Murugan, Ganesha, and Durga.
+At the same time, there are also temples for those from North India, such as the Sri Veeramakaliamman Temple for Kali and the Sri Lakshminarayan Temple for Lakshmi and Vishnu.